Managed migrations

 S3 imports

-S3 imports give you full control over your data transformation while still benefiting from automated ingestion.
+This method gives you full control while still benefiting from automated ingestion.
 This method is ideal when you need:

 • Custom event transformations